Mafia state: Mafia in Italy and Yakuza in Japan

 Giulio Andreotti, seven-time Prime Minister of Italy, was charged with having links to the Mafia.

-In a critical review of Moisés Naím's essay in Foreign Affairs, Peter Andreas pointed to the long existence of Italian mafia and Japanese Yakuza, writing that there were close relationships between those illicit organisations and respective governments.
+In a critical review of Moisés Naím's essay in Foreign Affairs, Peter Andreas pointed to the long existence of the Italian mafia and Japanese Yakuza, writing that there were close relationships between those illicit organisations and respective governments.
 According to Andreas, these examples speak against incidences of mafia states as a historically new threat.

 In Italy, three main mafia organisations originated in the 19th century: the Cosa Nostra originating from the region of Sicily, the Camorra originating from the region of Campania, and the 'Ndrangheta originating from the region of Calabria.

 Former Prime Minister of Italy, Giulio Andreotti, had legal action against him, with a trial for mafia association on 27 March 1993 in the city of Palermo.
 The prosecution accused the former prime minister of "[making] available to the mafia association named Cosa Nostra for the defense of its interests and attainment of its criminal goals, the influence and power coming from his position as the leader of a political faction".
 Prosecutors said in return for electoral support of Salvo Lima and assassination of Andreotti's enemies, he had agreed to protect the Mafia, which had expected him to fix the Maxi Trial.
 Andreotti's defense was predicated on character attacks against the prosecution's key witnesses, who were themselves involved with the mafia.
 Andreotti was acquitted on 23 October 1999.
 However, together with the greater series of corruption cases of Mani pulite, Andreotti's trials marked the purging and renewal of Italy's political system.

 The Camorra Casalesi clan rose in the 1980s, gaining control of large areas of the local economy "partly by manipulating politicians and intimidating judges".
 The clan was heavily involved in the Naples waste management crisis that dumped toxic waste around Campania in the 1990s and 2000s; the boss of the clan, Gaetano Vassallo, admitted to systematically working for 20 years to bribe local politicians and officials to gain their acquiescence to dumping toxic waste.